The Power of Interactive Marketing Content to Attract & Convert Customers

 The result was three 10-question assessment tools: one on Internet connectivity, one on IT infrastructure, and one about IT consulting.
 I didn't have the benefit of a developer to assist me with the project, so I used a simple Survey Monkey interface to craft eight content-related questions.
 The first question asked for an email address, and the last required the user to tally up their responses.
 It wasn't very elegant, but it worked.

 I tied their numeric answer in the final question to one of three different automated email responses in HubSpot.
-Depending on their answer, they received a personalized message that essentially said one of the following:
+Depending on the value of their answer, they received a personalized message that essentially said one of the following:

 You're in good shape, but we're here for you.